 That being said, Peter’s bad-boy image was no façade.
 He battled depression, bipolar disorder, and a persistent cocaine habit.
-But both of his major, documented dark periods were attributed to having a broken heart.
-He once did time in prison for assault: After finding out his girlfriend of 10 years was cheating on him, he showed up at her lover’s apartment and, as he puts it, “smacked the guy in the face.”
-He served 30 days and vowed to never go back.
+But both of his major documented dark periods were attributed to having a broken heart.
+He once did time in prison for assault: after finding out his girlfriend of 10 years was cheating on him, he showed up at her lover’s apartment and, as he put it, “smacked the guy in the face”.
+Peter served 30 days and vowed to never go back.
 He also attempted suicide in 1989 and, when asked about his mindset at the time, said, “All I can say is I fell in love with the wrong person.”

-As much as Peter Steele was more than just a chiseled body, let us not forget that chiseled body.
+As much as Pete Steele was more than just a chiseled body, let us not forget that chiseled body.
 At nearly 6’8” with waist-length black hair and a torso reminiscent of Michelangelo sculptures, he caught the eye of goths, metalheads, and those in mainstream culture alike.
-In fact, he even appeared on the cover – and as the centerfold – of Playgirl in 1995.
+In fact, he even appeared on the cover – and as the centrefold – of Playgirl in 1995.

 Those photos can’t be published in this article, but let’s just say a quick Google Image search will show you everything you need to know.

 We miss you, Peter.
 Loving you is loving the dead, and that’s just fine.

 Read this next:

 Kerrang! writer Jason Arnopp remembers his various encounters with Type O Negative frontman Pete Steele.

 My Chemical Romance have announced the rescheduled dates for their long-awaited comeback tour.